Sadguru Akkalkot Maharaj is popularly known as Swami Samartha. He is beleived to be an incarnation of Shri Gurudev Datta, the Trinity God.

 Once a Risaldar,wanted to test the Swami by offering him a 'Chilum' (an earthen smoking pipe) without tobacco in it and asked him to smoke.
 Swami Samarth started smoking the empty Chilum after lighting it as if nothing had happened.

-* The knowledge gained by reading will not lead to self realisation unless it is actually practised.
+05- The knowledge gained by reading must be actually practised.